 Stakeholders Interest in the evaluation INTERNAL STAKEHOLDERS Country Office (CO) Responsible for the country level planning and operations implementation, the CO is the primary stakeholder of this evaluation.
 It has a direct stake in the evaluation and an interest in learning from experience to inform decision-making.
 It is also called upon to account internally as well as to its beneficiaries, partners for the performance and results of its operation.
-Regional Bureau (RB) in Responsible for both oversight of COs and technical guidance and support, the RB Bangkok management has an interest in an independent account of the operational performance as well as in learning from the evaluation findings to apply this learning to other country offices.
+Regional Bureau (RB) [Dakar] Responsible for both oversight of COs and technical guidance and support, the RB management has an interest in an independent account of the operational performance as well as in learning from the evaluation findings to apply this learning to other country offices.
 Office of Evaluation (OEV) OEV is responsible for commissioning OpEvs over 2013-2015.
 As these evaluations follow a new outsourced approach, OEV has a stake in ensuring that this approach is effective in delivering quality, useful and credible evaluations.
 WFP Executive Board (EB) The WFP governing body has an interest in being informed about the effectiveness of WFP operations.
 This evaluation will not be presented to the EB but its findings will feed into an annual synthesis of all OpEvs, which will be presented to the EB at its November session.
 EXTERNAL STAKEHOLDERS (See Table 2 for list of external stakeholders) Beneficiaries As the ultimate recipients of food assistance, beneficiaries have a stake in WFP determining whether its assistance is appropriate and effective.
 As such, the level of participation in the evaluation of women, men, boys and girls from different groups will be determined and their respective perspectives will be sought.
-Government WFP supports government programmes and initiatives along with other partners.
-Hence, the Government at both national and provincial levels has a direct interest in knowing whether the PRRO is aligned with government priorities, harmonised with the action of other partners and meets the expected results.
-Issues related to capacity development, handover and sustainability will be of particular interest.
-The Government of Pakistan is also among the main donors supporting this operation.
-Finally, various Ministries are partners in the design and implementation of the PRRO.
-UN Country team The UNCT's harmonized action should contribute to the realisation of the ON Country team government developmental objectives.
-It has therefore an interest in ensuring that WFP operation is effective in contributing to the UN concerted efforts, in particular to Strategic Priority Areas 3 and 6 under the One UN II programme.
+Government A coup d'état in 2012 and political instability has led to severe disruption and suspension of United Nations development programmes with the exception of humanitarian interventions.
+There is an embargo by both the AU and the international community.
+The Transitional Government appointed by the military command is not yet recognized by the majority of the international community.
+The elections are planned to take place in April 2014, the results of the evaluation can interest the new elected government UN Country team The UNCT's harmonized action should contribute to the realisation of the government developmental objectives.
+It has therefore an interest in ensuring that WFP operation is effective in contributing to the UN concerted efforts.
 Various agencies are also direct partners of WFP at policy and activity level.
-NGOs NGOs are WFP's partners for the implementation of some activities while at the same time having their own interventions.
+However, in the context of Guinea Bissau this is not possible at the moment due to the above mentioned reasons.
+Despite this situation, UNCT has some joint programs on HIV, Nutrition and Health NGOs NGOs are WFP's partners for the implementation of some activities while at the same time having their own interventions.
 The results of the evaluation might affect future implementation modalities, strategic orientations and partnerships.
 Donors WFP operations are voluntarily funded by a number of donors.
-They have an interest in knowing whether their funds have been spent efficiently and if WFP's work has been effective and contributed to their own strategies and programmes.
+They have an interest in knowing whether their funds have been spent efficiently and if WFP's work has been effective and contributed to their own strategies and progra ımme es.

 - 8. Users.
-The primary users of this evaluation will be: - The CO and its partners in decision-making related notably to programme implementation and/or design, country strategy and partnerships. - Given RB's core functions the RB is expected to use the evaluation findings to provide strategic guidance, programme support and oversight, - OEV will use the evaluation findings to feed into an annual synthesis of all OpEvs and will reflect upon the evaluation process to refine its OpEv approach, as required.
+The primary users of this evaluation will be: - The CO and its partners in decision-making related notably to feed into a budget revision to extend the programme with one more year. - Given RB's core functions the RB is expected to use the evaluation findings to provide strategic guidance, programme support and oversight, - OEV will use the evaluation findings to feed into an annual synthesis of all OpEvs and will reflect upon the evaluation process to refine its OpEv approach, as required.